bryanwong8/react-pokedex-workshop/steps/Step-3(API).md

 Check the Network panel of your Developer Tools to see that it is making an API call.

-In order to render the Pokemon data and images, we need to store the results in state, using `useState`.
+In order to render the Pokemon data and images, we need to save the results in state, using `useState`.
 State is where you can store values that belong to a component.
 Whenever the state changes, the component will re-render:

 ```javascript
 const App = () => {